s0rta/dsw-site/contributing.md

 Website](https://www.denverstartupweek.org) and get a feel for content, structure, etc.

+We maintain a list of open issues and have done our best to tag them, especially the ones that might be good for first-time contributors.
+We suggest reviewing that list, especially if you're not sure what to work on.

+We also recommend reviewing the codebase to get a sense of overall project style and how we like to test.

 ## How do I claim an issue?
 You may claim an issue by commenting on any open, unassigned issue.
 We may respond by asking you to self-assign that issue, or we may ask you to pick a different issue.
-You are certainly welcome to simply begin work on something, but we may opt to not accept a pull request in the event of any parallel effort on that work.
+You are certainly welcome to simply begin working on something, but we may opt to not accept a pull request in the event of any parallel effort on that work.

 Please do not add any new issues without first ensuring that the issue has not